 • Is the online breeder located in another state?

-• Does the online breeder want to meet you at a hotel or rest area?
+• Does the online breeder want to meet you at a hotel or rest area or parking lot?

 • If you are not allowed to meet the breeding parents or view the home or facility, run in the opposite direction.
 The breeder most likely has something to hide.
 Don’t let them tell you they don’t want visitors due to keeping their kennels clean.
 Responsible breeders are more than willing to show you where they raise their dogs.
 They have nothing to hide.

-• Never buy an animal without meeting the parent dogs.
+• Never buy a puppy without meeting the mother dog.
 It is very important to see where and how the dogs are raised.
 Photos are not enough and can be used to deceive buyers.

 • Is the online breeder willing to sell and ship a puppy to you without meeting you in person?

 • Does the online breeder have a constant flow of litters being born?

 • Does the online breeder offer many different breeds of puppies for sale?

 • Is the online breeder more concerned about the money and payment arrangements?

 • Is the online breeder selling puppies younger than 8 weeks old?